 We’ve been on the road fighting for Medicare physician payment reform for well over a decade, and the system remains on an unsustainable path.
 Temporary patches and ongoing cuts to the Medicare physician payment system have left physician practices and patient access to care at serious risk.
 Payment cuts, freezes and redistributions have further exacerbated the challenge, yet Congress and the administration are still not focused on fixing the root of the problem—the payment system itself.
 But it’s time for that to change.
 It's essential that leaders in Washington work with the physician community on immediate, preventative measures, as well as long-term solutions that will reform the payment model once and for all.

 More recently, in 2021 many physicians faced Medicare cuts due to payment redistributions caused by policy changes implemented by the Centers for Medicare & Medicaid Services (CMS).
 These cuts would have severely threatened patient access to care and further strained physician practices working to stay open during a global pandemic.
-While the AMA was able to successfully work with Congress on legislation that delayed and phased in those cuts, history repeated itself in 2022 and 2023 as physicians faced another round of cuts from still more payment redistributions.
-As the phase-in continues, physicians are experiencing a 3.37% cut in Medicare payments in 2024.
+While the AMA was able to successfully work with Congress on legislation that delayed and phased in those cuts, history repeated itself in 2022, 2023 and 2024 as physicians faced another round of cuts from still more payment redistributions.
+Explore the timeline of physician payment through the years to learn more.

 Bottom line: throughout the years, the AMA has had countless interactions with lawmakers about issues related to Medicare and made it clear that these issues need to be fixed.
 The Medicare physician payment system is flawed and outdated.
 Medicare payment reform is long overdue.